 I am a Licensed Professional Counselor (LPC) in the state of Oregon.
 I have been actively involved in the behavioral health field for over 20 years, within various capacities.
 I have been practicing as a psychotherapist since 2008.

-I currently live and practice in Portland, Oregon, the homeland to the Multnomah, Kathlamet, Clackamas, Chinook, Tualatin Kalapuya, Mollala, and many other tribes and bands of the Columbia and Willamette regions.
+I currently live and practice in Portland, Oregon, the ancestral land to the Multnomah, Kathlamet, Clackamas, Chinook, Tualatin Kalapuya, Mollala, and many other tribes and bands of the Columbia and Willamette regions.

 I hold a Master of Arts in Art Therapy/Counseling from Marylhurst University as well as a Bachelor of Science in Psychology and a Post-Baccalaureate in Women’s Studies from Portland State University.
 Major areas of study include development across the human life span, ethics, clinical assessment and treatment, the counseling process and uses of art in the therapeutic process as well as feminist theory, and the intersectional analysis of race, gender, class, culture, disability, power and systems of privilege.